AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 This report presents a forecasting model for UK monthly goods imports using the Elastic Net method within the `tidymodels` framework.
-The model leverages traffic flow data near major ports, national statistics on industrial activity and consumption, and international macroeconomic indicators.
+The model includes high frequency data from different sources on ships arrival, traffic, economic activity and other financial and macroeconomic indicators

-The goal is to evaluate the forecast performance of an Elastic Net model compared to a baseline autoregressive model and investigate the regularization path of predictors.
+The goal is to evaluate the forecast performance of multiple Elastic Net models compared to a baseline autoregressive model and investigate the regularization path of predictors.